onyx-platform/onyx/doc/user-guide/state-management.md

 ### Summary

-Onyx provides the ability to perform stateful updates for segments which are calculated over [windows] (doc/user-guide/windowing.md).
+Onyx provides the ability to perform updates to a state machine for segments which are calculated over [windows] (doc/user-guide/windowing.md).
 For example, a grouping task may accumulate incoming values for a number of keys over windows of 5 minutes.
+This feature is commonly used for aggregations, such as summing values, though it can be used to build more complex state machines.

 #### State Example